What Does a Product Marketing Manager Do?

 To get to this point, you need to gain a certain level of experience before you can qualify for this position (recruiters typically ask for 3-5 years of experience in product marketing).

-If you’re completely fresh, start off with entry-level positions, like product marketing intern.
-You may also ask to volunteer if you’re unable to find any nearby-recruiters who are actively hiring.
+If you’re completely fresh, off with entry-level positions, like product marketing intern.
+You may also ask to volunteer if you’re unable to find any nearby recruiters who are actively hiring.

 If you feel that you have what it takes to become a product marketing manager, it’s only a matter of searching for potential recruiters and looking up open positions.

-Some promising platforms where you can find jobs include LinkedIn, Indeed, and Glassdoor.
+Some promising platforms where you can find jobs include Product Manager HQ, Indeed, and Glassdoor.

 How Much Do Product Marketing Managers Earn?